damonjw/datasci/ex/pytorch.md

 <span class="title">EXERCISE 7.</span>
 Create a class `RWiggle`, like `RQuadratic` from exercise 4 but using a neural network for the $\mu$ function.
 Fit it interactively, and plot the fit as in exercise 6.

+(It's a bit silly to use a neural network with many layers to learn an arbitrary function like this.
+Deep neural networks are great for learning higher-order patterns &mdash; for example, the first few layers might learn to detect straight lines and corners in an image, and later layers might learn to recognize shapes like squares and triangles.
+In this toy example, there's no such higher-order structure to learn.)
 </div>

 <div>